leer-codigos-433mhz-desde-ordenador-con-sdr-y-rtl_433

 Reading 433Mhz codes from computer with SDR and RTL_433

-We continue with the previous entry where we saw how to make a cheap SDR with a DTT receiver with Realtek RTL2832U chip seeing how to use it to capture RF signals from devices such as sensors or weather stations.
+We continue from the previous post where we saw how to make a cheap SDR with a TV receiver with a Realtek RTL2832U chip, now seeing how to use it to capture RF signals from devices like sensors or weather stations.

-Let’s remember that in the previous entry we saw how to use a USB DTT receiver with RTL2832U chip that we can find for a price of about 6-7€, to capture signals along with SDR-Sharp program.
+Recall that in the previous post we saw how to use a USB TV receiver with an RTL2832U chip that can be found for a price of about 6-7€, to capture signals along with the SDR-Sharp program.

-With that we could visualize RF signals in a band from 24MHz to 1850MHz.
-This includes, among others, RF signals from sensors, remote controls, weather stations, and a lot of domestic RF devices.
+With that, we could visualize RF signals in a band from 24MHz to 1850MHz.
+This includes, among others, the RF signals from sensors, remote controls, weather stations, and a host of domestic RF devices.

 However, deciphering the captured code is somewhat laborious.
-In general terms, we must record the signal, export it, open it with a program like Audacity and reverse engineer the signal.
+Broadly speaking, we need to record the signal, export it, open it with a program like Audacity, and reverse engineer the signal.
 A manual and tedious process.

-Fortunately, there are several programs developed by the community that are going to avoid this work for us, and with which we can directly obtain the content of the decoded signal.
+Fortunately, there are several programs developed by the community that will save us this work, and with which we can directly obtain the decoded content of the signal.

 rtl333